jhels/max-utilities/README.md

 * counters and counters-off.
 Allows you to create a named group of counters which can be reset simultaneously using the counters-off object.
 This can be useful for timing and rhythm purposes.

-* hot.operators (various).
-Versions of the standard operator objects (+, - *, /, pow, etc.) which are triggered by inputs from either inlet, instead of only the left inlet.
+* hot.operators.
+Versions of the standard operator objects (+, - \*, /, pow, etc.) which are triggered by inputs from either inlet, instead of only the left inlet.

 * makenotelist.
 Outputs {pitch, velocity} pairs in a list, instead of from different outlets as with the native makenote object.